Marita’s Vineyard: Because I’m Worth It!

 Because I’m Worth It

-    Several winemakers have told us to expect green pepper in any Cabernet Sauvignon.
+Several wine makers have told us to expect green pepper in any Cabernet Sauvignon.
 This “herbaceousness” is caused by pyrazines, which are more prevalent in under-ripened grapes.
 While we don’t mind a little green pepper with the lower-priced mass-produced Napa Valley Cabs, we find it a bit out-of-place in the higher-end Cabs.
-Marita’s Vineyard doesn’t dissappoint.
+Marita’s Vineyard doesn’t disappoint.
 With their many years in grape-growing, the Montes family knows the best wine is made by letting the grapes ripen to their fullest flavor.

 $150 may seem like a big price for a wine if you’ve never tasted it.
 With just 225 cases produced, it is not really over-priced.
 We’ve tasted a number of the upper-end Napa Valley cult wines.
 While some of them are very good, some are simply sitting back on their reputations.
 Marita’s Vineyard wines are equal or superior to many of the wines that we tasted in their price point.

 And while we received the first SOMA and 2005 Marita’s Vineyard Cabernet Sauvignon as samples, subsequent bottles we purchased for ourselves.
 We recommend that you do too.